1. There are approximately currently 36,300 valuation units in Bermuda.

 4. The number of valuation units contained within the Valuation List is changing on a daily basis with valuation units being newly constructed, demolished, merged or split.

-7. The 2015 Valuation List came into effect on 1st January, 2016 and Government raises over $78.3 million per annum in land tax revenue from billing on the assessed Annual Rental Values (ARVs) appearing in the Valuation List.
+7. The 2015 Valuation List came into effect on 1st January, 2016 and Government projects to raises over $85.4 million per annum in land tax revenue from billing on the assessed Annual Rental Values (ARVs) appearing in the Valuation List for fiscal year 2019/20.

 9. The total combined ARVs in the 2015 Valuation List are approximately $1.3 billion.